pedrominicz/pedrominicz.github.io/ping.md

     Found fallback initrd image(s) in /boot: initramfs-linux-fallback.img done

 Now outside our virtual machine, we can create another one using the same process or simply `cp` the first one.
-(If you do `cp` don't forget to changed the new virtual machine's hostname.)
+(If you `cp` don't forget to change the new VM's hostname.)

 We will configure a simple virtual network on the host system.
 The network will consist of two TAPs (Terminal Access Points) and a bridge.
 The virtual machines will connect to the TAPs and the TAPs will be connected by the bridge.